 Working with the low impact, sustainable fishermen

-Sea Change worked with the leader of the Scottish Creel Fishermen’s Federation, Alistair Sinclair, who worked tirelessly to persuade nervous politicians to be brave, he supplied evidence to anyone who would listen that the MPA network was of great benefit to coastal communities and west coast fishermen.
+Sea Change worked with the leader of the Scottish Creel Fishermen’s Federation, Alistair Sinclair, who worked tirelessly to persuade nervous politicians to be brave, he supplied evidence to anyone who would listen that the MPA network was a real benefit to coastal communities and west coast fishermen.
 After all full protection would allow the rest of the seas to be re-seeded by the MPA network and “fishing the line” could help the mobile sector too.

 Community groups such as COAST of Arran and David Ainsley were also key sources of help and inspiration.
 They were well seasoned and had run successful local campaigns.
 S.I.F.T. also offered sources for evidence.
 COAST had been invited to visit Achiltibuie to help us form a group to oppose scallop dredging in 2011, but it took the threat of an MPA with dredgers dragging metal bars across fragile maerl beds within it to finally focus minds.